pushyami/Data_capture_tool/README.md

-Version 2.1 of IP Scheduler (not modularized)
+Version 2.2 of IP Scheduler

 Schedules recording sessions of IP cameras